Tech-Matrix/Getting-Started/README.md

      ![image](https://user-images.githubusercontent.com/73497800/132091266-43eee21c-5831-40be-b580-c715037cf2da.png)<br/>
      Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

+   #### 2. Clone the repository

+   Now clone the forked repository to your machine.
+Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon to copy the url of the repo. <br />
+   Open a terminal and run the following git command:<br />
+   `git clone "url you just copied"`